SPANDigital/presidium/docs/content/best-practices/general-performance-guidelines.md

 - Less content per markdown file is encouraged, this also supports Presidium's philosophy of small micro-articles

-- While project dependent multiple directories with single `_index.md` file has better build performance
+- While project dependent multiple directories with single a `_index.md` file has better build performance